BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Thinking critically and maintaining a sense of curiosity are attributes that I certainly hope everyone possesses.
 It is crucial that institutions, including large media operations, research institutions, and particularly governments, are consistently challenged and kept under close scrutiny.
 Conspiracy theories can serve as a force to encourage the prevention of corruption.
-I would be quite suspicious if there were no conspiracy theories!
+I would be quite suspicious if there were no conspiracy theories present!

 Simultaneously, these theories have the potential to divert attention from genuine issues.
 The public should advocate for accountability and transparency, cultivating a healthy and well-informed society in which decisions and policies undergo scrutiny and improvement through public discourse and critical examination.

-However, as the current state of affairs stands, the notion that everyone can participate in the marketplace of ideas and engage in public discourse seems somewhat impractical.
+However, as the current state of affairs stands, the notion that everyone can participate in the *marketplace of ideas* and engage in public discourse seems somewhat impractical and utopian.
 This dream may appear overly optimistic, excessively humanistic, and excessively individualistic.
 Instead, according to Luhmann, there exists an interdependent network of social systems that co-evolve together---not individual souls but interconnected systems.